keithxm23/MetaSearchEngine/README.md

-Built as a final project for CS6200 - Information Retrieval A meta search engine, that parses the CACM corpus (3000+ documents), stemmed & stopped 170,000 words and created an inverted index.
+Built as a final project for CS6200 - Information Retrieval.

+A meta search engine, that parses the CACM corpus (3000+ documents), stemmed & stopped 170,000 words and created an inverted index.
 It combined 5 variations of retrieval systems and implemented the PageRank algorithm into the system.